 Most suppository bases are lipophilic, aprotic, or paraffinic.
 Among the most popular ingredients for cannabis suppository bases include substances like coconut oil, cocoa butter, or gelatin, all of which are paraffinic.10

-Since coconut oil melts at 76 degrees Fahrenheit and cocoa butter between 93-100 F, your choice of the base will influence the speed at which the enveloping case dissolves and your insertable capsules get to action.
+Since coconut oil melts at 76 degrees Fahrenheit and cocoa butter between 93 and 100 F, your choice of base will influence the speed at which the enveloping case dissolves and your insertable capsules activate.

 Here's a simple step-by-step guide for making a cannabis suppository at home: